Registration and Records

-Information on the honors breakdown for undergraduate according to matriculation date.
+Information on the honors breakdown for undergraduates according to matriculation date.

 Auditing Courses at The College at Brockport

 Matriculated, registered students and NYS citizens over 60 years of age may audit courses under certain conditions.
-Information on how to audit a course.
+This policy provides information on how to audit a course.